'I don't want to die': the account of Russians who fled Putin's summons | Ukraine and Russia

-In the arrivals area of Armenia’s Yerevan airport, Sergei looks downcast and exhausted after hurriedly fleeing Russia with his son for fear of being sent to the front in Ukraine.
+In the arrivals area of Yerevan airport in Armenia, Sergei looks haggard and exhausted after hurriedly fleeing Russia with his son for fear of being sent to the front in Ukraine.

 The 44-year-old, who prefers not to mention his surname, is one of thousands of Russians who have left their country since the invasion of Ukraine, a phenomenon that appears to have increased since President Vladimir Putin’s announcement on Wednesday of a partial mobilization of reservists.